viafanasyev/stack-machine/README.md

 File with code can contain next operations:
 ```
 IN          # Read double value from console and put it on stack
 OUT         # Pop value from stack and write it in console
 POP         # Pop value from stack
 POP AX      # Pop value from stack and put it into register
 PUSH 1.5    # Put the given value on top of the stack
 PUSH AX     # Put the value from register on top of the stack
-ADD       # Pop two values from stack and put the addition result on top of the stack
+ADD         # Pop two values from stack and put (lhs + rhs) on top of the stack
-SUB       # Pop two values from stack and put the substraction result on top of the stack
+SUB         # Pop two values from stack and put (lhs - rhs) on top of the stack
-MUL       # Pop two values from stack and put the multiplication result on top of the stack
+MUL         # Pop two values from stack and put (lhs * rhs) on top of the stack
-DIV       # Pop two values from stack and put the division result on top of the stack
+DIV         # Pop two values from stack and put (lhs / rhs) on top of the stack
 SQRT        # Pop one value from stack and put the square root on top of the stack
+DUP         # Duplicates value on top of the stack
 JMP LABEL   # Unconditional jump to the given label
+JMPE LABEL  # Pop two values from the stack and jump to the given label if (lhs == rhs) (compared using 1e-9 epsilon)
+JMPNE LABEL # Pop two values from the stack and jump to the given label if (lhs != rhs) (compared using 1e-9 epsilon)
+JMPL LABEL  # Pop two values from the stack and jump to the given label if (lhs <  rhs)
+JMPLE LABEL # Pop two values from the stack and jump to the given label if (lhs <= rhs)
+JMPG LABEL  # Pop two values from the stack and jump to the given label if (lhs >  rhs)
+JMPGE LABEL # Pop two values from the stack and jump to the given label if (lhs >= rhs)
 HLT         # Stop the program

+* rhs - value on top of the stack, lhs - value under rhs
 ```

 Program should end with `HLT` command, otherwise it's behaviour is undefined.